ColoredCow/wp-rsvp/README.md

+This project was built as part of [*Build a Web App*](https://coloredcow.com/codetrek-session/build-web-app/), training programme by [CodeTrek](https://coloredcow.com/codetrek/).

-# RSVP Plugin
+# About the RSVP Plugin

-* Organizing events don't have to be a headache anymore.
-We in [coloredcow](https://www.coloredcow.com) have designed a RSVP Plugin for wordpress that work seamlessly.

-* It manages and track RSVP's online for any event and function.
-You can easily manage your guest and events with our RSVP WordPress Plugin.
-* It provides a better way than using guest list spreadsheets to track your attendees.
-* With RSVP Invitation you can track your guests on-the-go on your smartphone or tablet device, and you can use it to manage  guests, attendees or participants for any kind of event.
-* Send personalized email invites with one click.
+Organizing events can be quite a headache and we tried to solve this problem at CodeTrek.
+You can send out personalised invitations to guests for events and records their responses.

 ## Version
-1. 1.0
+1.1.0

 # Features(Version:1.0)
 1. Create Events